Dimitri Payet: West Ham United

 On 26 June 2015, Payet joined Premier League club West Ham United on a five-year contract, with the option for an extra 12 months.
 The transfer fee West Ham paid to Marseille was reported to be £10.7 million.
 Payet had not intended to leave Marseille in the summer of 2015.
 Rather, his sale was subject to Marseille's concern with financial stability after the sale of players such as Florian Thauvin and Giannelli Imbula had stalled.
 On 9 August, he made his Premier League debut against Arsenal at the Emirates Stadium and provided the free kick assist for Cheikhou Kouyaté to head in the opening goal of a 2–0 win.
 Six days later, he scored his first goal for the team, albeit in a 1–2 home defeat to Leicester City.
 Payet scored twice against Newcastle in a 2–0 win at the Boleyn Ground on 14 September.
 On 9 November, he was ruled out with an injury for an estimated three months after damaging his ankle in a tough challenge from Everton's James McCarthy in a 1–1 home draw on 7 November.
 He scored his first goal from his return from injury in a 3–1 comeback win against AFC Bournemouth on 12 January 2016, equalising with a curling hit free-kick that went in off the underside of the crossbar, which was praised by several pundits.
 His Man of the Match performance received a standing ovation from West Ham fans as he was substituted in the 78th minute for Alex Song.

 In February 2016, Payet signed a new five-and-a-half-year contract with West Ham that would pay him £125,000 a week, committing him to the club until the summer of 2021.
 That March, Payet was named the Premier League Player of the Year at the 2016 London Football Awards.
 On 13 March, he scored a free kick, described by some journalists as "sublime" and "spectacular", from 35 yds as West Ham drew 1–1 at Old Trafford against Manchester United in an FA Cup quarter-final.

 Following an outstanding first season in English football, Payet was named Premier League Player of the Year at the London Football Awards in March and shortlisted by the Premier League for the 2016 PFA Players' Player of the Year Award.
 In May 2016, Payet became the 38th recipient of the West Ham United Player of the Year award.

+Following an impressive spell of performances at Euro 2016, West Ham United awarded Payet with a £1,000,000 loyalty bonus in an attempt to pry interest away from other clubs.
+Payet was criticised for accepting this after his departure of the club during the following winter transfer window.